unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `locale` (required)

-This attribute represents the primary locale of the keyboard using BCP 47 [Unicode locale identifiers](tr35.md#Canonical_Unicode_Locale_Identifiers) - for example `"el"` for Greek.
+This attribute contains the primary locale of the keyboard using BCP 47 [Unicode locale identifiers](tr35.md#Canonical_Unicode_Locale_Identifiers) - for example `"el"` for Greek.
 Sometimes, the locale may not specify the base language.
 For example, a Devanagari keyboard for many languages could be specified by BCP-47 code: `"und-Deva"`.
 However, it is better to list out the languages explicitly using the [`locales`](#element-locales) element.

 For further details about the choice of locale ID, see [Keyboard IDs](#keyboard-ids).